generation-software/screwdriver-cd-guide/docs/cluster-management/configure-api.md

 ```

 #### Docker (docker)

-Use the `docker` executor to run in Docker. [sd-in-a-box](./running-locally) also runs using Docker.
+Use the `docker` executor to run in Docker.
+Screwdriver also supports running in [Docker Compose](./docker-compose).

 | Environment name       | Default Value | Description          |
 |:-----------------------|:--------------|:---------------------|